github/docs/content/get-started/using-git/about-git.md

 ## About version control and Git

-A version control system, or VCS, tracks the history of changes as people and teams collaborate on projects together.
-As developers make changes to the project, any earlier version of the project can be recovered at any time.
+A version control system (VCS) keeps track of changes over time as people and teams work together on projects.
+When developers make changes to a project, they can always go back to a previous version of the project.

-Developers can review project history to find out:
+Developers can look back at a project’s history to see:

-- Which changes were made?
+What was changed?
-- Who made the changes?
+Who changed it?
-- When were the changes made?
+When was it changed?
-- Why were changes needed?
+Why was it changed?

-VCSs give each contributor a unified and consistent view of a project, surfacing work that's already in progress.
-Seeing a transparent history of changes, who made them, and how they contribute to the development of a project helps team members stay aligned while working independently.
+VCSs provide each contributor with a unified and unified view of the project, highlighting work that has already been completed.
+Having a clear record of changes, the origin of those changes, and how those changes contribute to the advancement of the project allows team members to work in harmony while working independently.

-In a distributed version control system, every developer has a full copy of the project and project history.
-Unlike once popular centralized version control systems, DVCSs don't need a constant connection to a central repository.
-Git is the most popular distributed version control system.
-Git is commonly used for both open source and commercial software development, with significant benefits for individuals, teams and businesses.
+A distributed version control system is a system where every developer has a copy of their project and its history.
+Unlike the days when centralized version control systems were the go-to, a DVCS doesn't need to be connected to a central repository all the time.
+The most popular version control system is known as Git, and it's used for both free and commercial software development.
+People, teams, and businesses all benefit from using Git.

-- Git lets developers see the entire timeline of their changes, decisions, and progression of any project in one place.
-From the moment they access the history of a project, the developer has all the context they need to understand it and start contributing.
+- Git makes it easy for developers to keep track of all the changes they've made, the decisions they've made, and the progress of their projects all in one spot.
+From the first time they look at a project's history, they have all the info they need to get started and get involved.

-- Developers work in every time zone.
-With a DVCS like Git, collaboration can happen any time while maintaining source code integrity.
-Using branches, developers can safely propose changes to production code.
+- No matter what time zone you're in, developers are working in the same place.
+With a distributed version control system like Git, you can collaborate whenever you want while keeping source code safe.
+With branches, you can easily suggest changes to your production code.

-- Businesses using Git can break down communication barriers between teams and keep them focused on doing their best work.
-Plus, Git makes it possible to align experts across a business to collaborate on major projects.
+- Using Git can help teams communicate better and stay focused on what they do best.
+Plus, it allows teams across the company to work together on big projects.

 ## About repositories

-A repository, or Git project, encompasses the entire collection of files and folders associated with a project, along with each file's revision history.
-The file history appears as snapshots in time called commits.
-The commits can be organized into multiple lines of development called branches.
-Because Git is a DVCS, repositories are self-contained units and anyone who has a copy of the repository can access the entire codebase and its history.
-Using the command line or other ease-of-use interfaces, a Git repository also allows for: interaction with the history, cloning the repository, creating branches, committing, merging, comparing changes across versions of code, and more.
+A Git repository is a collection of all the files and folders related to a project, plus the revision history of each file.
+The revision history is shown as snapshots of time, called commits, and the commits can be divided into different lines of development, called branches.
+Since Git is a version control system, the repository is self-contained, and anyone with a copy of it can see the whole codebase and the history of the project.
+You can also interact with the history using the command line, clone the repository, create branches, commit, merge, compare changes across versions, and more using the easy-to-use interfaces.

 Through platforms like {% data variables.product.product_name %}, Git also provides more opportunities for project transparency and collaboration.
 Public repositories help teams work together to build the best possible final product.